 ECONOMIC SUSTAINABILITY SECTION How will the project contribute to a stronger local economy?
+ECONOMIC 303 IAINABILIT I SECTION 110w will the project contribute to a stronger total economy:

 Land Use/Employment

 Project provides more intensive use of land designated as Mixed Use, Transit Oriented Development, Mixed Employment, or Industrial in the City's Official Community Plan that will support neighbourhood businesses (where permitted/appropriate).